 There are several things that you should know before you visit the biosphere.
 First, since it is hot and humid inside, leave your coat in the car.
 We visited in December, and the contrast between the Utah cold and the butterfly’s favorite temperature was striking.
 We were sweating by the time we left.

 Also, make sure to be careful where you step.
 We saw several butterflies land on the paved path.
-It would be really sad to accidently step on one.
+It would be really sad to accidentally step on one.
 That said, you will see dead butterflies.
 Since they only live about a week, and there are around five hundred in the biosphere, the mortality rate is over 70 per day.
 Workers remove the fallen butterflies, but they are impossible to keep up with.
 You may want to talk to your children about the lifecycle of the butterflies to make them more at ease.

 Make sure to get tickets beforehand.
 Since they only let a certain amount of people into the butterfly habitat at a time, they require timed tickets to enter.
 You can purchase at the door, but you might have to wait to enter for quite awhile if it’s busy.
 We recommend purchasing tickets before you go.
 If you have a Thanksgiving Point Membership, tickets are free, but still required.
+Visit Thanksgiving Point’s website for hours, pricing, and tickets.